-In the ISM of spiral galaxies, it is important to note that both large-scale, mean magnetic fields generated by the galactic mean-field dynamo and the turbulent, small-scale magnetic fields generated by fluctuation dynamos co-exist arising from different albeit related physical mechanisms \citep{beck16,SS21}.
+In the ISM of disk galaxies, it is important to note that both large-scale, mean magnetic fields generated by the galactic mean-field dynamo and the turbulent, small-scale magnetic fields generated by fluctuation dynamos coexist, arising from different, albeit related physical mechanisms \citep{beck16,SS21}.
 In addition to the small-scale fields, polarized emission also originates from large-scale fields on scales $L_{\rm mf} \gg \lf$, where $L_{\rm mf}$ is the scale of the galactic large-scale magnetic field.
 Thus, the direct use of $\ncc$ to infer $\lf$ in the local ISM requires the contribution from the large-scale fields to be isolated.
-Assuming that resulting polarized emission from large-scale fields is on scales $l_{\rm obs}$ such that, $\lf < \ell_{\rm obs} < L_{\rm mf}$, the contribution from these fields can be removed by subtracting their non-zero $\bra{Q}$ and $\bra{U}$ determined over an area $\ell_{\rm obs}^2$.
+Assuming that resulting polarized emission from large-scale fields is on scales $\ell_{\rm obs}$ such that $\lf < \ell_{\rm obs} < L_{\rm mf}$, the contribution from these fields can be removed by subtracting their nonzero $\bra{Q}$ and $\bra{U}$ determined over an area $\ell_{\rm obs}^2$.
 Nonetheless, we believe because inferring $\lf$ depends on $N_{\rm CC,peak}$, which will be dominated by components from turbulent fields, the presence of large-scale fields will not affect it significantly.

-Furthermore, because the expected turbulence scale in the ISM is $\mathcal{O}(50\,\rm pc)$, physical resolutions of $\approx10$\,pc are needed.
-With the typical angular resolution of $\sim2\textrm{--}5$ arcsec available from current telescopes, galaxies at distance $\lesssim2$\,Mpc, e.g., M\,31, M\,33, LMC, IC\,10, etc., are the most suitable objects.
+Furthermore, because the expected turbulence driving scale in the ISM is $\mathcal{O}(50\,\rm pc)$, physical resolutions of $\approx10\pc$ are needed.
+With the typical angular resolution of $\sim2^{\arcsec}\textrm{--}5^{\arcsec}$ available from current telescopes, galaxies at distance $\lesssim2$\,Mpc, e.g., M\,31, M\,33, LMC, IC\,10, etc., are the most suitable objects.
 For Galactic ISM, a careful consideration of diverging LOS with respect to observers on Earth is necessary.
-A detailed quantification is beyond the scope of this paper, and will be addressed elsewhere.
+A detailed quantification is beyond the scope of this paper and will be addressed elsewhere.